gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

-every platform under the same language and graphical toolkit, you are likely to piss off people on each platform, as the result won't be a 100% full citizen compared to the rest of the operating system, just that strange bloke with the weird hair, who hopefully gets the job done, or else…
+every platform under the same language and graphical toolkit, you are likely to piss off people on each platform, as the result won't be a 100% full citizen compared to the rest of the operating system, just that strange bloke with the weird hair, who hopefully gets the job done, or else… And if you don't use the same graphical toolkit for every platform, well, your bang for the buck for using Nimrod is very reduced, especially because there are few low level bindings.

 Show me the money!